Coronavirus corpses lie beside patients fighting the disease in footage from Brazilian hospital

 The disturbing scenes were recorded at the Joao Lucio Emergency Hospital in the city of Manaus in the northern Brazilian state of Amazonas.

-The video, reportedly recorded by a nurse which has gone viral on social media in the country, shows bodies of victims scattered throughout hospital hallways lying on gurneys, with some covered in blankets and next to intubated patients.
+The video, reportedly recorded by a nurse, shows bodies of victims scattered throughout hospital hallways lying on gurneys, with some covered in blankets and next to intubated patients.

+Experts say Brazil’s peak in the coronavirus outbreak is expected in the coming weeks, but Bolsonaro has repeatedly said it is just a ‘little flu’

+Mandetta, a respected orthopedist, promoted isolation and drew comparisons to Dr. Anthony Fauci over his handling of the pandemic, before he was axed.

 Bodies of victims of Covid-19 are show in this video clip scattered throughout hallways in a Brazilian hospital.
 The victims are shown as being in the same space in the hospital as patients being treated for the disease

+Bolsonaro said on the same day: ‘Life is priceless, but the economy and employment need to return to normality.’

+The president, who has been called the Trump of the Tropics, said Mandetta’s departure was a ‘consensual’ decision and insisted ‘the health of the Brazilian people’ is more important than any government official

-In a statement to the press, The State Secretary of Health said that the victims had died between the night of April 15 and the morning of the April 16, adding that five of the bodies have now been removed.
+In a statement to the press regarding the hospital video, The State Secretary of Health said that the victims had died between the night of April 15 and the morning of the April 16, adding that five of the bodies have now been removed.

 The statement read: ‘The State Department of Health (Susam) clarifies that the 14 deaths that occurred at João Lúcio Hospital, between [Wednesday] evening and early Thursday morning, were of suspected patients from Covid-19.